nmihnim/Workshop-1/README.md

 Introducing the e-SPBT (Electronic School Textbook Management) System:

 Designed and developed single-handedly, the e-SPBT system is a testament to innovation in textbook management tailored specifically for primary and secondary schools.
 With a core objective of streamlining operations, minimizing textbook losses, and providing insights into student borrowing eligibility, this project embodies efficiency and effectiveness.
+The system was developed in the year 2021.

 Crafted using Visual Studio and powered by XAMPP for seamless database access, e-SPBT utilizes MySQL and C++ programming language to deliver a robust and intuitive platform.